ATTENTION: CLOUD SEARCH is now live.

 The Delaware County Recorder of Deeds will scan and record a veteran's DD-214 or other documentation for separation from the military at the Recorder of Deeds office, room 108 in the Delaware County Government Center, Media.
 Hours are 9 a.m.-3 p.m. daily.
-BY APPOINTMENT ONLY, the Veteran should bring all separation documents along with a photo ID.
+The Veteran should bring all separation documents along with a photo ID.
 The document copies are only accessible by the Veteran, his or her family or authorized military personnel.

 Veterans Photo ID Card

 Veterans who have filed a copy of their military discharge documents can access a free Veterans Photo ID card through the Recorder of Deeds office.

 Obtaining a copy of discharge documents

 Veterans who cannot locate their DD-214 or other separation documents can get an application from the Delaware County Veterans Affairs Department to acquire a copy of the discharge document from the National Military Personnel Records Center.